miku/blobproc/README.md

   [spool](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch05s14.html) folder
-* **blobproc** is a process that scans the spool folder and executes post processing tasks on each PDF, and removes the file from spool, if a best-effort-style processing of the file is done (peridically called by a systemd timer)
+* **blobproc** is a process that scans the spool folder and executes post processing tasks on each PDF, and removes the file from spool, if a best-effort-style processing of the file is done (periodically called by a systemd timer)

 In our case pdf data may come from: